mrigankpawagi/NumericalMethods/README.md

 ### Functions
 - Support for polynomials
-- Support for function arithmetic
+- Support for function arithmetic, composition and other methods
 - Support for derivatives
 - Allows probing algorithms